 Meet Me in St. Louis is a rare treasure in the musical theatre, and is based on the heartwarming movie.
 Join the Smith family at the 1904 World's Fair, and see how their love and respect for each other is tempered with the genuine humor that can only be generated by such a special family.
 Memorable musical numbers include The Boy Next Door, A Raving Beauty, The Trolley Song, Have Yourself a Merry Little Christmas, Whenever I'm with You and A Day in New York.
 Suddenly there's a blackout.
 Imagine yourself standing with the family as the lights from the World's Fair fill the stage; you've never seen such a spectacular panorama in your life!

 Rehearsals begin Tuesday, June 10 at 7pm in the Gallery.
 Most rehearsals will be Monday, Tuesday, Wednesday, and Thursday evenings, with occasional Saturday or Sunday rehearsals as needed, especially as we near Tech Week.

-The Tech Week and Dress Rehearsal Period will begin on Sunday, April 20th in the early evening.
+The Tech Week and Dress Rehearsal Period will begin on Sunday, August 10th.
 Attendance is mandatory for all actors/crew during that week.

 - No appointment is required unless you plan to arrive more than 1 hour after the audition start time.